-On a cellular level, mitochondria help turn food into energy that the cell uses to carry out its tasks.
+On a cellular level, mitochondria produce energy by turning food into energy that the cell uses to carry out its tasks.
 The most important energy-rich molecule produced by mitochondria from the nutrients we ingest is adenosine triphosphate (ATP).
 Research now tells us that there is a direct interplay between key nutrients and mitochondrial function, including ATP enhancement.
 (12)

 Specific micronutrients influence mitochondrial function because they play critical roles in ATP production and energy metabolism.
-(12) That’s why it’s so important to ensure there are adequate levels of key nutrients to support mitochondrial function.
-In the final part of this three-part series, we focus on several evidence-based nutritional supplements for mitochondrial support.
+(12) That’s why it’s so important to ensure there are adequate levels of key nutrients to support mitochondrial health and energy production.
+In the final part of this three-part series, we focus on several evidence-based nutritional mitochondria supplements for mitochondrial support.

 When diet alone does not provide all of the nutrients we need, dietary supplements may be necessary to maintain optimal health.
 This is also an effective strategy when it comes to supporting mitochondrial function.
 There are several supplements to help mitochondria that can be used in addition to a healthy diet and healthy lifestyle factors.